subahan983/Basic-programs-in-python/README.md

 # Basic-programs-in-python
-Hello, these are basic programs in python for beginners
+Hello, this repository contains basic programs in python for beginners